StarRocks/starrocks/docs/en/quick_start/helm.md

 ---

-## Deploy StarRocks with Helm

-## Procedure

-1. Add the Helm Chart Repo for StarRocks.
+## Add the StarRocks Helm chart repo

 The Helm Chart contains the definitions of the StarRocks Operator and the custom resource StarRocksCluster.
 1. Add the Helm Chart Repo.

     ```Bash
     helm repo add starrocks-community https://starrocks.github.io/starrocks-kubernetes-operator
     ```

 2. Update the Helm Chart Repo to the latest version.

       ```Bash
       helm repo update
       ```

 3. View the Helm Chart Repo that you added.

       ```Bash
       helm search repo starrocks-community